My friend and mentor Greig Clark said this about growing a successful business:

 “Building a great company means creating something that is slightly more than a business and slightly less than a religion.”

-While your CEO may set the cultural tone for your company, as COO and part of the leadership team, you must be committed to supporting and fulfilling that vision before you can ask your people to be.
+While your CEO may set the culture tone for your company, as COO and part of the leadership team, you must be committed to supporting and fulfilling that vision before you can ask your people to be.

 I’ve talked a lot about the things companies can do to build a world-class work environment—the physical space, cultivating a thriving social environment, instilling a sense of ownership in each employee—but there are three more areas you’ll need to focus on to elevate your company to the “zone of cult.”

 I’m no whacked-out hippy, but I do believe that positive energy is powerful and contagious.
 Cram your workplace with positive energy and your employees will be happier and more productive.
 Allow negative energy to creep in, and watch petty squabbles, gossip, and backstabbing percolate.

 This concept may seem a bit touchy-feely to COOs—your CEO is likely the more expressive one of the two of you.
 You don’t have to act like someone you’re not, but you do need to set the energy level for those who work for you in whatever way aligns with your personality.

 At the end of each day, ask yourself, “What did I do today to raise the energy level of my team?”

 I’m not talking about demanding a world-class culture with an iron fist or playing petty games like raising your seat so you tower above anyone who meets in your office.
 Rather, endeavor to make your meetings more powerful.
 Meetings are basically microcosms of your entire culture.
 Guess what long, fruitless, boring meetings say about it?